ranon-rat/zombiesArduinoGame/README.md

 # simpleArduinoGame

-i didnt finish this, and have some weird things but i like it
+I didnt finish this, and have some weird things but i like it
 <p>
-for use this you need to have
+For use this you need to have

 - an arduino ( we can be mega,nano,uno,etc)
 -lcd 4x20